Kia Ora and Welcome to Elsie Wolfe, where Discoveries are Made!

 Elsie de Wolfe has been credited as America’s first decorative interior designer.
 She brought celebrity and wit to an otherwise unknown profession, and her designs represent an attractive and obsolete style of whimsical murals, trompe-l'œil wallpaper and frivolity.
 In her 1913 book, The House in Good Taste, she wrote, “I’m going to make everything around me beautiful – that will be my life.”

 Standing The Test Of Time...

 New Zealand has a rich history of trademarks and symbols, many incorporating distinctly native figures.
 This has resulted in images that are truly unique to this country.
-Commercial trademarks and symbols are an unavoidable aspect of modern life; advertising ensures that these images constantly permeate the national consciousness.
+Commercial trademarks and symbols are an unavoidable aspect of modern life; Even in the past in places like Auckland, Christchurch and almost every Train Station advertising was bountiful.
+Advertising ensures that these images constantly permeate the national consciousness.

 Antique advertising signs spark conversation and memories whenever spotted, though hard to find now.
 You can always find an interested array of advertising here at Elsie Wolfe.

 Seating Never Changes...